“Choose well. Your choice is brief, and yet endless.” ~Goethe

 At iGiftFund, we leave the grantmaking decisions up to you.
 This means, as stewards of your donor advised fund, we’re fully independent of outside influences.
 We don’t have a specific regional or geographic focus, nor do we support any religion, issue, or cause.
 Learn more by reading about what makes us independent.

 Whether you’ve been supporting charities for decades, or just beginning to embark on your philanthropic journey, a donor advised fund will act as a powerful tool to get you where you’re going.
 Involving family members of every age can help inspire their own desire to give back and keep doing so well after you’re gone.
-Remember, a legacy evolves out of what we do in life, allowing those choices to live on in perpetuity.
+Remember, a legacy evolves out of our family values and what we do in life, allowing those choices to live on in perpetuity.
+In short, how we will be remembered by future generations.